 Optiver’s Senior Software Engineer EU assessment is one coding problem in two hours.
 The problem is long, the spec is dense, and the code quality bar is high.
 They want clean OOP, correct complexity analysis, and evidence that you think about cache lines and allocator behavior — not just algorithmic correctness.

-I spent a week working through five problems modeled on what shows up in public Optiver OA reports: supermarket checkout simulation, order book matching, stock dividend pricing, a lattice-path DP problem, and a modified Dijkstra.
+I spent a week working through six problems modeled on what shows up in public Optiver OA reports: supermarket checkout simulation, order book matching, stock dividend pricing, a lattice-path DP problem, a modified Dijkstra, and a price-alert router that I wrote twice — once with std::map-of-tuples (array-of-structs), once with parallel std::vectors (structure-of-arrays).
 Each problem produced bugs worth documenting.
 The recurring pattern: architectural instincts were right, but operator typos (< vs =), container initialization (braces vs parentheses), and iterator invalidation burned real time.

 This post is the full record.
 Every wrong output, every segfault, every fix.